Frequently asked questions

 • They have no outstanding arrears or fees/charges on their account

-For further information about the rule changes, the Money Advice Service has a section within its website dedicated to providing information for mortgage prisoners at www.moneyadviceservice.org.uk/en/articles/help-for-mortgage-prisoners.
+The Money Advice Service has a section within its website dedicated to providing information for mortgage prisoners at www.moneyadviceservice.org.uk/en/articles/help-for-mortgage-prisoners.

 You may also wish to seek advice from an independent mortgage adviser as they will be able to advise whether switching to a new product is right for you.
-The FCA has information to help you find an independent financial adviser available on their website www.fca.org.uk/consumers/finding-adviser.

 Make a payment